 Four people fell from a portal onto the ground in front of a stone pillar.
 For one, a human female in a t-shirt that had a dragon on it and jeans with a bag labeled dice hanging from them, the pillar had English written on it.
 For another, a human male in leather armor with a short sword and a shield, the pillar had Armenian on it.
 When the third looked at the pillar, a man who seemed to breathe ice wearing cloth pants and a cloth sleeveless shirt holding a hammer and chisel, the pillar was covered in Nordic runes.
 For the last, an anthropomorphic salamander wearing scholarly robes and holding a thick tome that he appeared to have been reading, the pillar was written in Nevish runes.
 They were all drawn to read the entirety of the pillar.

 Welcome, Realm Travelers, to the realm of Domhan.
-You may be wondering how you are able to read this considering we from this realm speak and write in a different language from yours.
+You may be wondering how you are able to read this considering we from this realm speak and write in a different language from yours, Gaelic.
 The simple answer, if you are not from the realm of Earth, is this text is enchanted.

 If you are from the realm of Earth and do not already know, magic is real.
 It has been hidden from you all your life by a society of warlocks, vampires, werewolves, and non-magical humans.
-This magic is hidden because of a magical cleansing that removed all non-human sentient races from earth…but I digress.
+This magic is hidden because of a magical event that removed all non-human sentient races from earth…but I digress.

 If you are reading this you have found yourself transported to my sanctum beneath the city of Brangmar, my greatest achievement on Domhan.
-After the invasion of the Keridashi, more commonly known as Otherworlders, during which I was able to help all the races band together to fight off the treat I wanted all the races to live in harmony.
+After the invasion of the Keridashi, more commonly known as Otherworlders, during which I was able to help all the races band together to fight off the threat.
+I wanted all the races to live in harmony.
 This worked for a long time, the city prospered and racism was almost unheard of in the walls of the city.

 Now, however, a new threat has come to this realm.
 The city has fallen to an invasion of monstrous creatures.
 That is why I have brought you here.
 You are one of the chosen.
 My last spell has called you to protect this land.
 Confront these strange creatures, forge an alliance among the races of the realm, and restore this city to its former glory.